Branch-Bunch/FaceDex/README.md

 # FaceDex
-PokeDex for people [IN DEVELOPMENT]
+PokéDex for people!
+Gotta tag em all!

 ## Inspiration
  Pokemon and being awkward developers.